andywer/react-stateful-fn/README.md

 ```

 We can wire props and setState together outside the function, similar to Redux' `connect()`.
-The handlers defined there will be passed to the component as props.
+The handlers defined here will be passed to the component as props.

-If such a handler returns a function (as seen above) then this function is called with the `{ setState }` object, so you can update the state according to the event.
+If such handlers return a function (as seen above) then this function will be called with the `{ setState }` object, allowing you to update the state according to the event.

 ## Forms

 Forms can be quite an elaborate business in React.
-Fortunately, stateful functional components turn out to be a convenient approach for easy form implementation.
+Fortunately, stateful functional components turn out to be a convenient approach to create forms easily.

 ```js
 import stateful from 'react-stateful-fn'